Alt-Berlin/berlin-maps/README.md

  - `git lfs init`
 - [Fork this repo](https://help.github.com/articles/fork-a-repo/) and clone your fork

 The vector data in this repo is stored in GeoJSON format.
-Since GeoJSON is a text-based format, you can use standard tools to visualize differences between versions.
-Since QGIS works best with shapefiles, the GeoJSON data has to be converted before using it with QGIS:
+GeoJSON is a text-based format, so you can use standard tools to visualize differences between versions.
+Since QGIS works best with shapefiles, the GeoJSON data has to be converted before being used with QGIS:

 ````
 cd berlin-maps